pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 Limit laws are results about the convergence of the sample mean distribution as the number of samples taken increases.
 Why does this matter?
 The distribution over which we take sample means may be any distribution, including the distribution of an estimator values.
 Since the essence of estimation is averaging, it helps to know how averages behave as the number of samples taken increases.
 Note that, as with estimators, all limit laws presuppose that (1) samples are drawn independently and (2) samples are drawn from the same distribution.
 In other words, we only deal with independently and identically distributed (IID) samples.

 ### 2.1.
 Laws of large numbers
-These laws are results about the convergence of the support of the sample mean distribution.
+These laws are results about the convergence of spread in the sample mean distribution.

 #### 2.1.1.
 Weak law of large numbers
 $\displaystyle \lim_{n \rightarrow \infty} \bar{\mathbb{P}}_n([\mu(\mathbb{P}) - \epsilon, \mu(\mathbb{P}) + \epsilon]) = 1, \forall \epsilon > 0$

-In words, as the number of samples taken $n$ taken from a given distribution increases, the support of the sample mean distributions converges to an arbitrarily small interval around the given distribution's mean.
+In words, as the number of samples taken $n$ taken from a given distribution increases, the spread of the sample mean distributions converges to an arbitrarily small interval around the given distribution's mean.
 In other words, averaging over larger numbers of samples leads to more precise estimates.

 #### 2.1.2.
 Strong law of large numbers
 $\displaystyle \mathbb{P}^{\infty}(\{(x_1, x_2 ...) | \lim_{n \rightarrow \infty}\frac{1}{n}\sum_{i=1}^n x_i = \mu(\mathbb{P})\}) = 1$

 **NOTE**: $\mathbb{P}^{\infty} = \mathbb{P} \bigotimes \mathbb{P} \bigotimes ...$

 In words, given infinite (i.e. _potentially_ limitless) IID samples from a given distribution, it is certain that sample means of any number of these samples taken converges to the given distribution's mean as the number of these samples taken rises.
-Another way to word the law is to say that the support of the joint distribution of infinite (i.e. _potentially_ limitless) IID samples from a given distribution is exactly the set of all values whose subsets' sample means converge to the given distribution's mean as the subsets' size rises.
+Another way to word the law is to say that the spread of the joint distribution of infinite (i.e. _potentially_ limitless) IID samples from a given distribution is exactly the set of all values whose subsets' sample means converge to the given distribution's mean as the subsets' size rises.
 This implies that sample mean of any sequence of IID samples will converge to the given distribution's mean as more IID samples are added to the sequence.

 ### 2.2.
 Central limit theorem
 This is a result about the convergence of the sample mean distribution as a whole to a normal distribution, as the number of samples taken rises.
 In essence, this result helps approximate the sample mean distribution as a normal distribution, especially when the number of samples taken is very large.